oneapi-src/level-zero-spec/core/PROG.md

 ```

 # <a name="brr">Barriers</a>
+There are two types of barriers:
-- Execution Barriers are used to insert a dependency between commands submitted to the same command list.
+1. **Execution Barriers** - used to insert execution dependency between commands _within_ a command list.
+2. **Memory Barriers** - used to insert a dependency between memory access across command queues, devices or Host.

+## Execution Barriers
 - Commands submitted to a command list are only gaurenteed to start in the same order in which they are submitted;
   there is no implicit control of which order they complete.
 - Execution barriers provide explicit control to indicate that previous commands must complete prior to
   starting the following commands.
+- Execution barriers are implicitly added by the driver prior to synchronization primitives.

 The following sample code demonstrates a sequence for submission of an execution barrier:
 ```c